Ministry of Health Singapore. All Rights Reserved.

 Related: My Goal for This Month

 Think positively, even during stressful situations.
 Viewing a stressful situation positively helps you see it in a different way.
 Instead of an obstacle, see the situation as an opportunity to challenge yourself!

 Set aside some time for yourself regularly.
 It could be a few hours during the weekend or at night.
 Spend the time doing activities that you really enjoy, be it indoor pastimes like reading or watching a movie, or outdoor activities like cycling or hiking.

 Take the initiative to organise a family outing or a gathering with friends every once in a while.
 Spending time with people you enjoy being with helps take your mind away from stress.
 More importantly, having a good relationship with your family and friends also means that you have support in times of distress!
 Learn more about building relationships with your family and friends.

-Maintain a balanced diet based on the guidelines provided by the Healthy Diet Pyramid.
+Maintain a balanced diet based on the guidelines provided by My Healthy Plate.
 Eating healthy will provide your body with adequate vitamins and minerals to boost your immune system, keeping you strong and healthy.
 A healthy and balanced diet will also ensure that you have sufficient nourishment to sustain your energy throughout the day!

 Nuts are high in tryptophan, an amino acid that helps produce the mood stabiliser, serotonin.
 Research has shown that people who eat more tryptophan become more calm and pleasant.